Piyush-Goenka/raindeer/README.md

 Anything that just "is how it is" can be made simpler.
 It may take lots of time to find a way how but it's worth it.
 We should really care about people new to a framework; they shouldn't have to learn much.
 One way to do this is by removing things:

-- *Namespaces* - Namespace are confusing to new and the `::` syntax just doesn't look right.
+- **Namespaces** - Namespaces are confusing to new developers and the `::` syntax just doesn't look right.
 You can add them in later and they are still used internally by Raindeer
-- *Heredoc* - If you want to write multi-line HTML then you can just write it directly into a LowNode via RBX, Raindeer handles the technical hurdles
+- **Heredoc** - If you want to write multi-line HTML then you can just write it directly into a LowNode via RBX.
+Raindeer handles the technical hurdles
-- *MVC* - You shouldn't have to learn the 5 particular locations to put files in and the order in which they are called.
+- **MVC** - You shouldn't have to learn the 5 particular locations to put files in and the order in which they are called.
 Just `observe` an event in a node and render output, or call more code

-### Build steps are optional
+### Optional build steps

 Your files should just work out of the box.
+Internally this can create issues such as:
+- Extra runtime processing, which can be mitigated by processing once on class load and cleaning up at the end of the boot step
-Internally this can create a less clean isolation between concerns, but with extra effort we can still isolate these "mixed" concerns.
-Frameworks are there to make application developers lives easier, add structure and abstractions where needed then get out of the way
+- Less isolation between concerns, but with extra effort we can still isolate these "mixed" concerns.

 ### Living infrastructure

 An application is a living organism and so is the framework below it.
-Raindeer does dynamic processing of previously static elements; from type checking and [expressions](https://github.com/raindeer-rb/expressions) to parallelisation of LowNodes via Antlers.
+Raindeer does dynamic processing of previously static elements; from type checking and [expressions](https://github.com/raindeer-rb/expressions) to parallelisation of nodes via Antlers.
 This is okay, the framework should do more and feel alive.
 That being said, dynamic doesn't mean "magic".

+### Less Hydra-headed magic

 Methods and classes should be *compositional*, so that you can understand their hidden complexity by drilling down into them as they go, rather than calling one magic method that does a bunch of things that you don't know about.
+A has_many adds "association" methods to a model, then hides how databases do joins on tables, and locks you in to a particular structure.
+You will have to do a join eventually on a related table.
+There has to be a more compositional way that exposes the database structure while letting you query that structure easily.

+Frameworks are there to make application developers lives easier, add structure and abstractions where needed then get out of the way

 ## Getting Started